 [Semboku City, Akita Prefecture] Dakigaeri Valley is a scenic spot representing Akita!
 You can feel safe on the promenade that you can pass without having to hug me back!

-Akita is a place where the clear, blue water surface and the majestic nature of the mountains reflected in it captivate viewers.
-Dakigaeri Valley is a tourist attraction known only to those in the know.
-It is also known as a spot with beautiful autumn leaves.
-It can be said that it is the perfect place for the coming season.
+There is a place in Akita that will captivate you with its clear, blue water and the majestic natural scenery of the mountains reflected in it.
+This is the tourist spot known only to those in the know, Dakigaeri Valley.
+It is also known as a beautiful spot for viewing autumn leaves.
+It is the perfect place for the coming season

-Dakigaeri Valley is an interesting name.
-There are various theories about its origin.
-The most likely theory is that when people passed each other, the path was so narrow that they had to hug each other and turn their bodies around.
-Some of you may be worried about going after hearing this.
-But it's okay.
-Nowadays, the roads are well maintained, and you can pass each other with plenty of time without having to hug each other.
+Dakigaeri Valley is an interesting name, isn't it?
+There are several theories about its origin.
+The most likely one is that the path was so narrow that people had to hug each other when passing each other.
+Some people may have been worried about going there after hearing this, but there's no need to worry.
+The road has now been well maintained, and people can pass each other without having to hug each other

-The Dakigaeri Valley promenade is an abandoned railroad track.
+The promenade in Dakigaeri Valley is an abandoned railway line

-This well-maintained promenade is also attracting the attention of railway enthusiasts.
-This is because this is the ruins of the Seihonai Forest Tramway.
-This track was created to transport Akita cedar, which is known as one of Japan's three most beautiful forests.
-It ran from Natsuse to Jindai Station on the National Railways Life Insurance Line (currently JR Tazawako Line).
-As you walk along the promenade, imagining how the railroad used to run, you can feel the smell of eternity.
+This well-maintained promenade is also popular with railway enthusiasts, as it is the abandoned Ihonai Forest Railway.
+This railway was built to transport Akita cedar, famous as one of Japan's three most beautiful forests.
+It ran from Natsuse to Jindai Station on the JNR Ihonai Line (now the JR Tazawako Line).
+Walking along the promenade, imagining the train running there, you can feel the scent of timelessness

-At the entrance to Dakigaeri Valley, there is Dakigaeri Shrine.
-The origin of the name of Dakigaeri Shrine is different from that of Dakigaeri Valley. ``Minamoto no Yoshiie'' wished for the flow of the river to be calm because he was going to advance through the ``Tamagawa'' in battle.
-He enshrined a Buddhist statue and prayed.
-Yoshiie, who had won the battle, returned safely with the Buddha in his pocket.
-Because of this, it was said to be a shrine that brings back memories.
-This kind of tradition is said to be the origin of Dakigaeri Shrine.
-Even though it is the same Dakigae, it is refreshing to see that the origins of the tradition are different between the valley and the shrine.
+At the entrance to Dakigaeri Valley is Dakigaeri Shrine.
+The origin of the name of this shrine is different from that of Dakigaeri Valley.
+Minamoto no Yoshiie prayed for a calm river flow as he marched through the Tamagawa River in battle.
+He enshrined his personal Buddha and prayed.
+After winning the battle, Yoshiie returned safely with his personal Buddha in his pocket.
+From this, it was said that the shrine "returns with nostalgia" and "returns with nostalgia".
+This legend is said to be the origin of Dakigaeri Shrine.
+It is refreshing to see that even though it is the same Dakigaeri, the origins passed down at the valley and the shrine are different

 God's Rock Bridge

-After walking along the Dakigaeri Valley promenade for a while, you will see a beautiful red suspension bridge.
-This is God's Rock Bridge.
-This suspension bridge is the oldest suspension bridge in Akita Prefecture.
-It was completed in 1926.
-As a symbol of the Dakigaeri Valley, it has been showing off its beautiful appearance to people more than ever before.
-It is said that the name of the bridge was taken from one character each from the former Jindai Village and the former Shiraiwa Village.
-The Kami-no-iwa Bridge with the Dakigaeri Valley in the background looks like a painting.
-The view of the valley from the bridge is also said to be spectacular.
+After walking along the footpath in Dakigaeri Valley for a while, you will see a beautiful red suspension bridge.
+This is Kaminoiwabashi Bridge.
+This suspension bridge is the oldest in Akita Prefecture.
+It was completed in 1926 (Taisho 15).
+As a symbol of Dakigaeri Valley, it has been showing off its beautiful appearance to people for a long time.
+It is said that the name of the bridge is derived from one character each from the former Jindai Village and the former Shiraiwa Village.
+With Dakigaeri Valley in the background, Kaminoiwabashi Bridge looks just like a painting.
+The view of the valley from the bridge is also said to be spectacular

 INFORMATION